hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/subscriptions.md

 }
 ```

-Again, we are making use of `client.mutate` to update the `users` table of the database.
+Again, we are making use of `apollo.mutate` to update the `users` table of the database.

 Great!
 Now the metadata about whether the user is online will be available in the backend.
 Let's now do the integration to display realtime data of online users.